 Dedicated to its motto, Ut Prosim (That I May Serve), Virginia Tech takes a hands-on, engaging approach to education, preparing scholars to be leaders in their fields and communities.
 Undergraduates study under the tutelage of the best minds of the university, and, along with faculty members, are also involved in research projects in fields ranging from biotechnology to urban planning.

 Through its focus on teaching and learning, research and discovery, and outreach and engagement, the university creates, conveys, and applies knowledge to expand personal growth and opportunity, advance social and community development, foster economic competitiveness, and improve the quality of life.

-In the research arena, seven research institutes have been created to draw upon established strengths and enhance the university’s ability to address large-scale research opportunities by crossing traditional disciplinary and college lines.
-These institutes are: the Fralin Life Science Institute; Institute for Creativity, Arts, and Technology; Institute for Critical Technology and Applied Science; Institute for Society, Culture, and Environment; Virginia Bioinformatics Institute; Virginia Tech Carilion Research Institute; and Virginia Tech Transportation Institute.
+In the research arena, seven research institutes have been created to draw upon established strengths and enhance the university's ability to address large-scale research opportunities by crossing traditional disciplinary and college boundaries.
+These institutes are: the Biocomplexity Institute of Virginia Tech; the Fralin Life Science Institute; Institute for Creativity, Arts, and Technology; Institute for Critical Technology and Applied Science; Institute for Society, Culture, and Environment; Virginia Tech Carilion Research Institute; and Virginia Tech Transportation Institute.

 University Exemplary Department Awards recognize the work of departments that maintain, through collaborative efforts of dedicated colleagues, exemplary teaching and learning environments for students and faculty.

 Virginia Tech has more than 135 campus buildings, research laboratories, the Corporate Research Center, an airport, 2,600-acre main campus in Blacksburg, and a 1,800-acre research farm in Montgomery County.